 Disruption is happening everywhere in healthcare – from AI to mHealth to 3D printing and robotics.

-A powerful example is athenahealth’s More Disruption Please (MDP) initiative, which launched in 2011 to break down barriers to healthcare innovation.
+One example is athenahealth’s More Disruption Please (MDP) initiative, which launched in 2011 to break down barriers to healthcare innovation.
 MDP includes three programs: an accelerator to incubate promising health care entrepreneurs; marketplace partnerships for health care IT companies ready to scale; and a disruption network to grow connections.

 Disruption isn’t always about new technology – it can also result from new business models.
-The athenanet Marketplace is a good example of both.
+The athenahealth Marketplace is a good example of both.
 The website connects athenahealth’s client base of healthcare providers with emerging health IT companies through an app ecosystem model.